MORE BUYING GUIDES

 And this is not without good reason; the combination of great external controls and the superb ‘FUNC’ menu, which offers single-screen access to virtually every other aspect of the camera’s operation, makes mastering a PowerShot simple and using it remarkably fluid, making it one of the most popular digital cameras on the market today.

-This is a straightforward camera; it is a “point-and-shoot” type that offers extremely little control over the manual settings.
+This is a straightforward camera, a “point-and-shoot” type that offers extremely little control over the manual settings.
 What you do get, however, is control over the majority of the critical stages, including metering, flash, ISO, white balance, file size and quality, and so on.

 What you do not receive, however, is any significant control over the apertures and shutter speeds of the camera, except a small selection of subject modes.